Determinantal representations of semi-hyperbolic polynomials: Example

 Next, neither component $\mcP_{+}, \mcP_{-}$ is convex.
 For instance, $(-1,0,-1)$, $(1,0,-1)\in P_{+}$ but $(0,0,-1) \notin \mcP_{+}$.
 One can similarly show $\mcP_{-}$ is not convex.
 This implies that $p$ is not hyperbolic in any direction since it is a fundamental result of G\r{a}rding that if $p$ is hyperbolic in some direction $e$, then the connected component of $\{x:p(x)\ne 0\}$ containing $e$ is convex.

 This brings up a potential paradox.
-Our determinantal representation clearly shows that a trivariate semi-hyperbolic polynomial is a limit of hyperbolic polynomials since we can form the hyperbolic polynomials

-and let $\epsilon \searrow 0$.
-How is it possible that the connected components of $\{x:p(x)\ne 0 \}$ are non-convex in the above example? \emph{An} answer is that a convex component of $\{x:p_\epsilon(x)\ne 0\}$ could shrink to an isolated point (in projective space) as $\epsilon \searrow 0$.
+Since $p$ is a limit of hyperbolic polynomials $p_{\epsilon}$ as in equation \eqref{pepsilon}, how is it possible that the connected components of $\{x:p(x)\ne 0 \}$ are non-convex in the above example? \emph{An} answer is that a convex component of $\{x:p_\epsilon(x)\ne 0\}$ could shrink to an isolated point (in projective space) as $\epsilon \searrow 0$.
 This is something we have seen graphically using the above example.